This post may contain affiliate links. Click here to read my full disclosure.

 2 // You are tired of things owning you instead of you owning them.

-Some examples of this is feeling guilt when you think of getting rid of it [through donating, selling, or tossing].
+Some examples of this are feeling guilty when you think of getting rid of it [through donating, selling, or tossing].
 You may have spent a lot of money on it, were gifted it, or something you have a sentimental attachment to it.

 So instead of getting rid of it, you keep it.
 You let it take up space in your home.
 You let it control whether or not it stays.